 - Community Services Support Team

-- This service to assists people to live in their own homes by helping with maintenance/handyperson duties such as lighting fires, changing light bulbs and other basic odd jobs/minor adaptations.
+- This service assists people to live in their own homes by helping with basic maintenance / handyperson duties and other basic odd jobs/minor adaptations, such as fitting key safes and handrails.
 They also carry out the delivery and collection of equipment for nursing requirements in the home.
-The service aims to help people remain in their own home, safe, secure, warm and independent.
+The service aims to help people remain independently in their own home.
 Other tasks will be considered on request.This service may incur a nominal charge; the service user will pay for the materials used or goods fitted, on top of the nominal charge.
 While there is no limit to the number of requests that can be made, work will be prioritised as to the urgency of need.

 - This service is available to adults who, for a variety of reasons including mobility difficulties, cost etc. cannot access other maintenance/handyperson services and where there is no other available option or family/friend support available.